dthinley/linux-server-config/README.md

 ## Server Instance setup using AWS Lightsail
 Set up an Ubuntu server instance in AWS Lightsail as per Udacity instructions.

-## Add new user with sudo privileges
-1. Add a new user called grader:

-		$ sudo adduser grader

-		$ sudo nano /etc/sudoers.d/grader

-Include following text: "grader ALL=(ALL:ALL) ALL", then save it.

-## Update software packages on server instance
-	$ sudo apt-get update

-	$ sudo apt-get upgrade

 ## Change SSH port to 2200 and configure access
 Enter the following command to access the server's SSH configuration file: